helloannapo/infmarketmonitoring/README.md

-# Infineon Competitive Intelligence System
+# Competitive Intelligence System

 ## 🎯 **Purpose**
-Specialized competitive intelligence system for Infineon Technologies AG, focused on Green Power market analysis using a Signal/Risk framework for strategic decision-making.
+Specialized competitive intelligence system, focused on Green Power market analysis using a Signal/Risk framework for strategic decision-making.
 The system provides daily competitive intelligence analysis for Infineon's ambition to maximize efficiency, reliability, and sustainability in industrial operations by applying hybrid AI models to industrial equipment at scale.

 ## ⏰ **Automated Scheduling**
-The system includes a powerful scheduler that can run intelligence analysis automatically at specified intervals:
+The system includes a scheduler that can run intelligence analysis automatically at specified intervals:

 ### **Quick Scheduler Commands**
 ```bash